Santissima Trinità e San Marziano, Lentini: History and description

 The present church was built after the 1693 Sicily earthquake inserted into the ruins of the 16th-century palace of La Palumba, which then became a Clarissan order monastery.
 The design is attributed to Vincenzo Vella.
 The facade interrupts the palace front and is topped by a sail-like bell tower.
 The portal is accessed through a brief double staircase.
 The second story has a row of windows with metal grills used by the cloistered nuns to look out on the piazza in front of the church.

-The interior has a ceiling fresco depicting the Glory of the Tinity with St Marziano, Clare, Benedict, and Francis by Sebastiano Lo Monaco; one of the altarpieces was painted by Giuseppe Velasco.
+The interior has a ceiling fresco depicting the Glory of the Trinity with St Marziano, Clare, Benedict, and Francis by Sebastiano Lo Monaco; one of the altarpieces was painted by Giuseppe Velasco.
 The main altar utilizes polychrome precious stone, including lapis lazuli.
 The church is paved with majolica tiles with floral designs from Caltagirone.
 The church also houses a polyptych from the 16th-century attributed to Giovanni Antonio Gangi.